Anze1508/LocalStack-API-Lambda-DynamoDB/README.md

 Adjust the ARN with your actual API ID and correct the region and account ID as needed.
 LocalStack doesn't strictly enforce these, but consistency helps avoid confusion.

+Do the same to attach a GET Method for listPhoto and DELETE Method for deletePhoto.

 ### Deploy the API

 After setting up the methods and integrations, deploy your API to make it accessible: